Happy New Year, Charlie Brown!: Cast

-Note: Franklin, the Little Red-Haired Girl, Patty, Pig-Pen, Rerun, and Violet appear but are silent.
+Ratings

+Happy New Year, Charlie Brown ranked No. 20 in the Nielsen ratings during the week it premiered.
+Its competition included the Orange Bowl, which ranked No. 14.

 Home media

 The special was released on VHS by Kartes Video Communications in 1987 and by Paramount Home Video on September 28, 1994.
 Paramount would re-release the VHS in clamshell packaging on October 1, 1996.
 Warner Home Video released the special on DVD on October 6, 2009 as a bonus feature for the Remastered Deluxe Edition of I Want a Dog for Christmas, Charlie Brown.

 It was re-released as part of the box set Snoopy's Holiday Collection on October 1, 2013.